Cultivating Purpose and Discernment in a Computational World

 This is not a moral failure.
 It is its condition of possibility.

 René Girard understood that human motivation arises from emulation.
 We want what others want.
 We aspire by way of models.
-Without emulation, there is no creativity, no innovation, no transformation.
-But these desires are unstable.
-Emulation can sharpen into rivalry.
-Rivalry can tip into resentment.
-And resentment, when scaled, seeks an outlet.
+Without emulation, there is no creativity, no innovation, no transformation—and possibly no violence and no peace.

 Girard is an important figure for Time as Practice.
 Read my essays using his thought here.

-If purpose is a passage rather than an origin, then moral life cannot consist in choosing correctly once and for all.
+If purpose is a passage rather than an original intent, then moral life cannot consist in choosing correctly once and for all.
 It consists in remaining attentive as our choices move through the world—through systems we do not fully command, tempos we do not set, and consequences we cannot entirely foresee.
 The question is not whether our intentions were good, but whether we are willing to stay with what they become.

 Subscribe to my Substack Time Out of Joint to engage these issues.